evans-kithinji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. Global variable. creates a new global variable
 8. Every addition to true knowledge is an addition to human power. prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 9. Divide and rule. prints the result of POWER divided by DIVIDE, followed by a new line
+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath. displays the result of BREATH to the power LOVE.
+BREATH and LOVE are environment variables